 Many parents worry why their child is not able to achieve their true potential.
 Most parents, especially in Singapore, turn into enrolling children in multiple tuition classes to enhance their academics.
-While extra academic aid helps to a certain extend, many parents ignore a very important aspect – the mindset of the child.
+While extra academic aid helps to a certain extend, it is essential to focus on a very important aspect – the growth mindset of the child.

 What is growth mindset?

 Growth mindset is a term coined by the famous Stanford psychologist Carol Dweck.
 She studied the behaviour of thousands of children and argued that it is not just the abilities and the talent that guide children towards the path of success.
 She divides the mindset into two – Fixed Mindset and Growth Mindset.

 A person with “fixed mindset” believes that we are born with certain amount of intelligence, talent and creativity and that do not change during our lifetime.
 A person with fixed mindset relates their successes and failures as the proof of their talent and intelligence.
 They would try to avoid situations and challenges where they fear they would fail.
 On the otherhand, a person with growth mindset does not relate successes and failures to their intelligence.
 They see success as a result of the efforts they put in and the challenges they overcame and the failures as opportunities for learning and improvement.
 This difference in thinking lead people with growth mindset to take up challenges and opportunities with confidence and always strive to give their best in every situation.

 With a growth mindset, children could achieve higher grades, work towards achieving their targets and learn from their experiences and failures.